fpegios/02450-intro-to-machine-learning/README.md

 ## Instructions

-- Create a new project in Pycharm with name **02450-intro-to-machine-learning**
+- Clone the repo
-- Clone the repo in the created project directory
+- Open the folder in PyCharm